dfbarrero/aiCourse/assignments/heuristics/heuristics.md

 3. Given that the configuration of the robot controller is located in the file ```conf/controller-pathplanning.json```, change the initial point from (19,15) to (27,19).

-4. Which path-planning algorithm is being executed by default?
-Which heuristic is used by default?

-5. Change the algorithm (A* or Dijkstra) by setting "A*" or "Dijkstra" in the ```algorithm``` field of ```conf/controller-pathplanning.json``` (caution, the simulator is case sensitive).
+4. Change the algorithm (A* or Dijkstra) by setting "A*" or "Dijkstra" in the ```algorithm``` field of ```conf/controller-pathplanning.json``` (caution, the simulator is case sensitive).
 Can you observe any difference in the resulting path?
 Take into account that the default heuristic is naive, which returns a constant (and unrealistic) heuristic.

+5. Which path-planning algorithm is being executed by default?
+Which heuristic is used by default?
+If needed, use the path-planning visualizer in https://qiao.github.io/PathFinding.js/visual/ to reconstruct the scenario and observe the node expansion using different algorithms.

 6. Implement the Manhattan and Euclidean heuristics for A*: Go to the ```r2p2/heuristic.py``` file and fill out the functions ```euclidean``` and ```manhattan```.
-Both functions take the initial and final points and must return a float with the heuristic value.
+Both functions take the initial and final points as tuples (X, Y) and must return a float with the heuristic value.

-7. For the heuristic function, you can use the grid point or the absolute point representation.
-Compare if anything changes depending on the representation.
-Carefully look at "r2p2/node.py" to analyze how to access to the coordinates of each point (represented as a node).

-8. What is the better algorithm and/or heuristic?
-Why?
+7. By default the simulator creates a navigation mesh based on a grid with a size determined by the parameter ```grid_size```. however, it is able to use a manually defined navigation mesh.
+Change the algorithm to 'A* mesh' (please check out the space between A and mesh) and observe the path.
+Take into account that A* takes the navigation mesh given by 'waypoints' and distances in this case are given as pixels.